Mt. Baker Ski Resort is a ski area located in the state of Washington in USA. The resort is in the town of Deming, WA.

 Skiable Terrain by Difficulty Level

 Mt.
 Baker has 1,000 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mt.
-Baker is mostly a beginner-friendly ski area, with about 24% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 76%.
+Baker is a beginner-friendly ski area, with about 24% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 76%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.

 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.